We’ve all heard the saying ‘you are what you eat’. But what if you are where you live as well? How healthy is your home?

 Light pollution, especially for those who live in cities, is a huge issue.
 Not only does it have an impact on wildlife and energy resources, but also our health and our emotional state.

 If you’re constantly exposed to artificial light it can interfere with your sleep quality, a fundamental pillar of good health, especially for those with pre-existing medical conditions.
 It can even interfere with your metabolism.

 Start with the basics, by making sure that lights are not switched on when you don’t need them.
-Timer plugs can help with this by shutting off the power after a certain time that you set.
+Automatic timers for indoor lights can help with this by shutting off the power after a certain time that you set.